How to pack dishes for moving

 Wine glasses tend to be more breakable than other glasses, so you’ll want to use special care when wrapping them.
 If possible, you may want to use a dedicated moving box just for wine glasses.
 You may also choose to double-box, which means you’ll pack the wrapped wine glasses in a small box, then place it within a larger moving box.

 Like with other glasses, you’ll wrap each wine glass individually.
-Double-wrap the stem of the glass so there’s an extra cushion for when it’s packed away in the box.
+Double-wrap the glass stem so there’s an extra cushion for when it’s packed away in the box.
 Place wrapped glasses into the moving box in an upright position.
-If you’re using a smaller moving box, you can place a small piece of cardboard on top of the first row of glasses, then add another row of glasses on top.
+If you’re using a smaller moving box, you can place a small piece of cardboard on top of the first row of glasses, then add another row on top.
 Box dividers may come in handy when packing this type of fragile item.

 How to pack pots and pans

-Depending on what type of pots and pans you have (ceramic, cast iron, stainless steel, etc.), it may not be necessary to wrap each one individually.
-Ceramic coatings can be easily scratched, though, if they come into contact with other hard surfaces.
+Depending on what type of pots and pans you have (e.g., ceramic, cast iron, stainless steel), it may not be necessary to wrap each one individually.
+However, ceramic coatings can be easily scratched if they come into contact with other hard surfaces.

 - Gather pots and pans, then sort them into nesting groups.
 For example, a small saucepan and a large saucepan can nest together.